 MISCELLANEOUS NOTES ON DNA MATCHES AND GENETIC GENEALOGY

 Miscellaneous notes from a variety of sources relating to DNA matches and genetic genealogy in general.
+I may eventually get around to having individual webpages for some of these, but at the moment this is just a place for me to dump useful information!

 Most Recent Common Ancestor (MRCA)